by Markus Winand.

 Here is another slide deck for my “Pagination Done the Right Way” talk that I’ve given at many occasions.

-Please also have a look at this blog post by Gary Millsap about “The Ramp”.
+Please also have a look at this blog post by Cary Millsap about “The Ramp”.
 Do you see how using OFFSET implements this anti-pattern?

 (Read more)